Germany's BSI says company executives being targeted by cyber attacks

-BERLIN Germany's federal cyber-security agency, BSI, said on Friday the private email inboxes of German executives and government employees were being targeted by professional cyber attacks.
+BERLIN (Reuters) - Germany's federal cyber-security agency, BSI, said on Friday the private email inboxes of German executives and government employees were being targeted by professional cyber attacks.

 Selected executives are being sent deceptively real-looking "spear-phishing" emails.
 They claim to have noticed irregularities in the use of the inbox or offer new security functions, the BSI said in a statement.